kshitij-v-mehta/SC20-NVMe-Paper-Artifacts/README.md

 In this repository, we have campaign data for experiments with the SPECFEM3D and GTC applications.
 They are placed under separate directories.
 Each sub-directory consists of the campaign directory and the source code used for flushing data from the node-local NVMe to the parallel file system.
 All experiments were run on the Summit supercomputer at ORNL.

 ## Source codes
-SPECFEM3D code version: git hash 907abeb5a2b89493f5fd73e7c44104a0686ccba4 in branch 'devel'.
+The [SPECFEM3D documentation portal](https://specfem3d-globe.readthedocs.io/en/latest) contains necessary information about obtaining the source code and inputs for SPECFEM3D.
+For our experiments, SPECFEM3D code version: git hash 907abeb5a2b89493f5fd73e7c44104a0686ccba4 in branch 'devel' was used.
 Additional instrumentation was performed by the authors to obtain performance information and diagnostics output.

 The GTC source code is from the closed-source repository from the [research group led by Zhihong Lin at University of California, Irvine](http://phoenix.ps.uci.edu/zlin).